lopez86/PyWIMPs/README.md

-# WimpSim
+# PyWIMPs

 This package contains various python tools for simulation &amp; analysis of dark matter direct detection experiments.

-Everything is still under construction.
-The goal is for the code here to all be in Python 3 with standard Python packages such as NumPy and SciPy.
-I might make a ROOT interface but the core code should be independent of ROOT.
-This ensures that the code will be easy to install and use by non-experts.
+If you're a member of the HEP or astro community and might want to contribute something, let me know.

 ## Requirements